 I have had 7 years formal education in psychotherapy and counselling in Australia and the UK.
 I did my main psychotherapy training at the Chiron Centre for Body Psychotherapy in London (a UKCP registered training organisation).
 I have worked in private practice since 2006 in London and Poole, and more recently in Oxford.

-I have experience in facilitating small support groups, art groups, body work (bioenergetics, breathwork and biodynamic massage), and working with dreams.
+I have experience in facilitating support groups, art groups, body work (bioenergetics, breathwork and biodynamic massage), and working with dreams.

 Professional accreditation & associations